See exclusive deals in your area

 The Volt is reasonably comfortable for four adults.
 The front seats remain low to the ground, with good bolstering, while the the two rear outboard seats take the form of individual buckets.
 Responding to owner requests, Chevy has given the Volt a fifth seating position, though it's only for occasional use on short trips by small, lithe passengers.
 To call it a seat would be a stretch; it's little more than a cushioned pad over the battery pack, with the wide battery tunnel requiring the occupant's legs to splay into the foot wells on either side.

-Due to limited distribution of last year's model, neither the NHTSA nor the IIHS have issued safety ratings for the latest Chevrolet Volt.
+The IIHS calls the Volt a Top Safety Pick+ and federal testers give it five stars for safety, across the board.
 All models come with 10 airbags and a rearview camera as standard equipment.
 Optional safety equipment includes adaptive cruise control, blind-spot monitors, rear cross-traffic alert, lane-keeping assist with lane-departure warning, forward-collision warnings, and automatic emergency braking.

 All Volts come with power features; keyless ignition; automatic climate control, OnStar 4G LTE with a three-year subscription, a built-in wi-fi hot spot, and Apple CarPlay on the infotainment home screen.